 Brown says the feedback they receive from patients is that many see results—increased energy, better sleep, and less joint pain, to name a few—quickly after starting treatment.

 Tasha McConnell, a certified personal trainer and nutritionist at Burn Boot Camp, has received their IV therapy and agrees that results were immediate.

 “One was after a hard week of training and I noticed a significant difference in the time it took me to recover and my performance,” she says.
 “The second one I got was after a week of being sick and slightly dehydrated.
 Not only did it help with hydration but their cocktail of vitamins gave my immune system a boost to help fight the sickness.”

 According to Richmond, patients who are trying to recover from the lingering effects of COVID—symptoms such as brain fog—are also reporting positive results.
 But he does note that it seems to take multiple, consistent sessions.

 “It takes about 4-6 weeks for them to get back to feeling normal again, but they do see some benefits for about a week,” he says.
 “Then they have the symptoms, such as brain fog, come back, so they come back in for another treatment.”

-While Virginia Vein & Wellness Center was the first to introduce IV hydration therapy to the area, patients are also receiving similar services at Lynchburg Aesthetics and Wellness.
+Patients are also receiving similar services at Lynchburg Aesthetics and Wellness.
 The therapy is more common and more well known in larger cities.

 The main downside is that it isn’t cheap—depending on the type of IV therapy, sessions cost anywhere from $100 to $200.
 But Richmond says they offer a lower-than-market price because they are trying to spread the word about the therapy.
 Another possible con, for some, is a fear of needles.